 My list – top 5 water filters and purifiers

-You have 5 top tools listed her, but they all very different.
+You have 5 top tools listed here, but they all very different.
 So the order is not my order of preference, and I would not make a rank list.
 Instead, have a look and decide what the best is for you.

-These items belong to the group of filters, i.e., the group 2 above.
+These items belong to the group of filters, i.e., group 2 above.
 I added them both here because of the following:

 - Their filtration system is essentially the same, this is the same brand.
 These tools remove everything above 0.2 microns in diameter.
 The list of bacteria and parasites they remove is impressive, in total 30 of these micro-organisms are removed.
 Please follow the links to see more.